fstbraz/fstbraz.github.io/_posts/2015-12-01-prestarte.md

 ![SG2S Login]({{ site.url }}/assets/img/projects/prestarte/login.jpg)

-Website maded for a portuguese art auction company called Prestarte.
+Portuguese website made for an art auction company called Prestarte, the main objective was promoting the products and services that the enterprise provides.

 ## Preview